 In addition to the specific instructions given to you by your doctor to prepare for your endoscopy, please follow the guidelines below for any upper endoscopy procedure.

 During your procedure, you will be sedated.
 This may cause some side effects once you get home, such as bloating and gas, cramping, and a sore throat.
 These will improve with time, however, if you’re concerned or uncomfortable, call your doctor.
-We also encourage you to ask any questions you have before your procedure, so you feel as informed and prepared as possible.
-If you have any further questions, concerns, or would like to learn more about the Upper GI Endoscopy procedure, please contact us online or call our office at (862) 217-5141.
+Depending on your individual situation, our physician may give you additional instructions for after your procedure.